PatrickEMcLean/workingpico/content/bonuscontent.md

-Okay, no more shenanigans, here's your digital loot.
-Thanks again for joining my on this crazy author journey.
+Here's your digital loot.
+Thanks again for joining me on this crazy author journey.

 * [How to Succeed in Evil](http://www.patrickemclean.com/evilextra)
 * [The Merchant Adventurer](http://www.patrickemclean.com/merchantextra)